 It is constructed in the area of 400,000 sqm and has two 18-storey high minarets and three huge domes.
 It has a large prayer hall with pillars and marble flooring.

 Bharat Bhavan is located near Upper Lake.
 It is established by the government of Madhya Pradesh in 1982 and was inaugurated by then Prime Minister Indira Gandhi.
 It is a multi Arts Museum it has an art gallery, art workshop, open amphitheatre Studio, an auditorium, tribal museum and a library of Indian poetry and music.

 The purpose to create this complex is to connect artists of different arts.
 There are different blocks, to visit, as follows:

 - ROOPANKAR: The Gallery of contemporary, folk, tribal and modern art gallery.
-It also has a workshop of ceramic art.
+It also has a workshop on ceramic art.

 - RANGMANDAL: It is a theatre, in which artists perform different dramas.

-- VAGARTH: It is a block which has a library of Indian poetry.
+- VAGARTH: It is a block that has a library of Indian poetry.

 - ANHAD: It is a library of classical and folk music.
 Audio and Video lessons are available here.

-- CHHAVI: It is a centre of classical cinema.
+- CHHAVI: It is the centre of classical cinema.

 Lakshmi Narayan Temple